 3.4 Annual Growth Rate

-Table 4 shows that the growth rate oil palm cultivation has been inconsistent.
-Initially in 2016-17 it has been there is a massive growth rate of 327.27% because of the low base effect.
-However as per the figure 3, the growth rate did not sustained its momentum and declined continuously for the next three years.
+Table 4 shows that the growth rate of oil palm cultivation has been inconsistent.
+Initially, in 2016-17, it has been there was a massive growth rate of 327.27% because of the low base effect.
+However, as per the figure 3, the growth rate did not sustain its momentum and declined continuously for the next three years.
 A year with a higher annual growth rate than that of the previous one was seen only in the year 2020-21.
-The positive growth of 2021 was fueled by introduction of the scheme National Mission on Edible Oil and Oil Palm (NMEO-OP)-2021.
-The trend of declining growth rate thereafter continued thereafter, but these time with much more moderate declining trend because to relatively higher base effect.
+The positive growth of 2021 was fueled by the introduction of the scheme National Mission on Edible Oil and Oil Palm (NMEO-OP)-2021.
+The trend of declining growth rate thereafter continued thereafter, but this time with a much more moderate declining trend because to relatively higher base effect.

 Table 4- Change in Area from 2015-2023